A centre of vibrant, contemporary research in a wide range of areas of linguistic study.

 - Degree Qualification

-Current research is focused on topics including discourse analysis, language variation and change, language attitudes, language learning (both as a child and an adult), bilingualism, and the linguistic ecology of Scotland.
+Current research is focused on topics including discourse analysis, language variation and change, language attitudes, language acquisition and learning (for both children and adults), bilingualism, morphosyntactic structure, and the linguistic ecology of Scotland.

 We are open to discussing all potential projects with applicants, including the possibility of undertaking these via Distance Learning.

 The Centre for Linguistic Research co-ordinates the research activities of staff and students in Language and Linguistics at Aberdeen.

 William's main research interests are in sociolinguistics, dialectology and phonological theory.
 He is currently developing a sociophonetic research project which aims to trace phonological change across the lifespan in an individual speaker.